How sustainable is online shopping? Advantages and disadvantages of digital shopping and ways to simply avoid CO2 emissions when shopping

 2. Think about what is really needed

-An important step before buying is to think carefully about what is needed.
-So neither offers nor promotions lead to distraction and therefore unnecessary purchases.
-Does something really fit in the closet or with the decor?
-It is helpful to leave an article in the shopping cart for a day and to call it up again.
+Another important step before buying is to think carefully about what is needed.
+Neither offers nor promotions lead to distraction and thus unnecessary purchases.
+Does something really fit in the wardrobe or with the decor?
+It is helpful to leave an item in the shopping cart for a day and then access it again.
 Enough time to think about a purchase makes it clear whether you really need something.

 3. Slowest shipping option

-Even though many of us don't like to wait, the slowest shipping option is always the best for our online shopping carbon footprint.
+While many of us don't like to wait, the slowest shipping option is always the best for our online shopping carbon footprint.
 The slowest shipping option always requires the minimum amount of packaging material and is only transported in full trucks.
 Some parcel shops also offer the option of self-collection.
-At DHL there are packing stations that you can specify instead of your address.
-You can also call GLS at the next parcel shop.
-With a backpack or a bag on your bike and off to the packing station - this way you can avoid driving and get your package in a more sustainable way.
+DHL has packing stations that you can use instead of your address.
+You can also simply call the nearest parcel shop at GLS.
+With a backpack or carrier bag on the bike and off to the packing station - this way you can avoid driving and get your package in a more sustainable way.

 4. Avoid single orders